 If you are invited to speak at a conference or other event, you will likely receive a name tag when you register.
 It will usually be in a plastic envelope that you attach to your clothing with a pin, or that you hang around your neck on a lanyard.

 Name tags are useful.
 They tell us a bit about the people we meet and they can get us out of a jam when we have forgotten the name of someone we met earlier during the coffee break!
-But on stage, name tags have no place.
+But name tags – as well as some other items – have no place.

 Speakers often wear their name tags when they go up to speak.
 They shouldn’t.
 Name tags serve no useful purpose when a speaker is on stage and can actually detract from a presentation.
-Here’s why:
+Here are six reasons why you should never wear a name tag on stage:

 - Nobody can read your name tag from that distance.
 Besides, you will have already been introduced—or you will introduce yourself—and you’ll be listed in the programme if there is one.
 So the audience will know who you are.